TechnicalPursuit/TIBET/doc/markdown/tibet-doclint.1.md

 ## TIBET SHELL

-This command has no client-side TSH peer command.
+This command invokes the client-side `:doclint` command, passing all flags and command line arguments to that command for processing.

+Command invocation is done via the `tibet tsh` command machinery, which is inherited by this command.

 ## TROUBLESHOOTING